SLN0513/Lyft-Motion-Prediction-for-Autonomous-Vehicles-final/README.md

 ## Activation function <a name="activation_function"></a>
 **Simply put, an activation function is a function that is added into an artificial neural network in order to help the network learn complex patterns in the data.**
   ### Sigmoid
+Sigmoid function, also known as S-type function, can map the entire real interval to (0,1) interval, so it is often used to calculate probability.
+It is also an activation function that is often used in traditional neural networks.

+Advantages of the Sigmoid activation function: the mapping interval of the output (0,1) is monotonically continuous, which is very suitable for the output layer and is easy to differentiate.

+Disadvantages of the Sigmoid activation function: it has soft saturation, that is, as the input x tends to infinity, its derivative tends to zero, which can easily cause the gradient to disappear.